An interview with Tracey Mullen, Chief Operating Officer at Abveris.

 Regardless of the method of antibody discovery, whether it be a traditional hybridoma-based in vivo approach or an in vitro library-based approach, the starting diversity of the antibody pool will be quite high.
 One of the biggest challenges antibody discovery scientists face, therefore, is reasonably screening through the massive pool of potential antibody candidates in the fastest timeline possible to accelerate the drug discovery timeline.
 High-throughput screening enables small-scale, rapid characterization and identification of target-specific antibodies, which can then be expanded for further characterization and lead identification.

-What new applications can be researched with the Intellicyt platform?
+What new applications can be researched with the Sartorius platform?

 What is the future of immuno-oncological therapeutic targets at Abveris?